Stainless Steel Flatware Set

 To ensure product quality, each piece of flatware has to go through dozen processes carefully forging.
 The simple summary is 25 processes, the actual operation of cleaning throughout the entire process, grinding 4 times and polished 3 times, etc., simple to go Through at least 31 processes.

 The New Era collection cutlery set is characterized by its European-style Antiquated crafting and retro design.
 Stainless steel enhances the streamlined design.
 Concise outline and tapered handle, carefully polished edges create a solid and balanced touch in the hand.
-Its elegance and delicacy add classical details to any table setting...More
+This gold flatware's elegance and delicacy add classical details to any table setting...More

 What is 18/10 (18/8 and 18/0) stainless steel?